Jaldekoa/DCA-vs-VA/README.md

 # DCA vs VA
 In the following experiment, two investment strategies will be compared: Dollar Cost Average (DCA) and Value Averaging (VA).
-Both strategies will be applied on the S&P500 index.
+Both strategies will be applied on the S&P500 index and start from January 1, 2000 to today's date (January 27, 2024).

 ## Strategy
 In the DCA strategy, $100 will be invested monthly, regardless of the price of the S&P500.
 These investments will be maintained until the end.